-The Companies Act 2014 brought about some of the most significant changes in company law in fifty years.
+The Companies Act 2014 (hereafter 'The Companies Act') brought about some of the most significant changes in company law in fifty years.
 It created new forms of company, and introduced a number of changes to the roles of various parties in company law.